voyagegroup/fluct-rtb-spec/vast-v1.en.md

 ### Attention

 This specification may be incomplete.
-If you find any inadequacy or encounter confusion, please contact the person in charge: [fluct_dev@voyagegroup.info](mailto:fluct_dev@voyagegroup.info).
+If you find any inadequacy or encounter confusion, please contact the person in charge: [developer@fluct.jp](mailto:developer@fluct.jp).

 Moreover, this specification does not contain description of general VAST protocol.